platformsh/platformsh-docs/src/development/protective-block.md

 ## Opting out of the protective block

-The protective block is there to protect you against known vulnerability in the software you deploy on [Platform.sh](https://platform.sh).
+The protective block is there to protect you against known vulnerabilities in the software you deploy on [Platform.sh](https://platform.sh).

 If nonetheless you want to opt out of the protective block, you simply